davidghiurco/SSA-GasPump-MDA-System/README.md

     - InitState, S0, S1, S2, S3, S4, S5, S6 are the State subclasses
     - State classes are responsible for performing both actions and state transitions
 2. Strategy Pattern
-    - implemented in package "OutputProcesor" of the GasPumpSystem Module
+    - implemented in package "ActionStrategy" of the GasPumpSystem Module
+    - OutputProcessor is the client class that needs to be initialized with proper action strategies
+    - The "ActionStrategy" package contains 14 sub-packages each with 3 classes
-    - OutputProcessor is the abstract superclass that contains abstract method declarations
+    - One class is the abstract strategy that groups different implementations of a specific strategy
-    - GasPumpOP1 & GasPumpOP2 both inherit these empty methods and implement them each in their own way according to specifications for their respective GasPump requirements.
+    - The other 2 classes are GasPump-1 and GasPump-2 specific implementation for the meta-actions of the model according to specifications for their respective GasPump requirements.
 3. Abstract Factory Pattern
     - implemented in package "AbstractFactory" of the GasPumpSystem Module